dward2/BME547/Assignments/final_image_processor.md

   for which GUI.
 * All other issues can be assigned to either team member with the goal of balancing work load among the members.
-Both team members may work on any specific issue, but the assigned team member should make sure that the issue is addressed/implemented.
+Both team members may work on any of these other issues, but the assigned team member should make sure that the issue is addressed/implemented.
 * It is suggested that your database-related issues describe, as best as possible, the database structure desired.
+As in the previous assignment, consider pre-populating the database with initial results so that all team members can get started on their work without needing the other team members work to be completed first.
+The pre-populated data should be removed upon final deployment.
 * Notify the instructor when your plan is available for review before you begin significant coding activities.